 - Day 15 | Anadyr

-This small town was built by Gulag prisoners as a port to supply the rich Lul’tin mining complex some 200km inland, they were then forced to construct a road to the mine.
+Your first day will be a day of local culture as we visit the town of Egvekinot on the shores of Kresta Bay.
+This small town was built by Gulag prisoners as a port to supply the rich Lul’tin mining complex some 200km inland, and they were then forced to construct a road to the mine.
 We explore the town which has an excellent museum and plan to travel by Ural to explore along the road towards Lul’tin and into the tundra to gain an appreciation of this unique Arctic landscape close to the Arctic Circle.

-Across Kresta Bay from Egvekinot is the small reindeer herding village of Konergino.
-Reindeer herding is still an important part of the indigenous people’s culture and economy, the practice has remained largely unchanged over the centuries and revolves around ‘brigades’ looking after large herds of reindeer out on the tundra.
-Today is an introduction to and an opportunity to understand this way of life.
+Across Kresta Bay from Egvekinot is the small reindeer herding village of Konergino where reindeer herding is still an important part of the indigenous people’s culture and economy.
+Today you will have the opportunity to meet the people of the area and get an introduction to and an opportunity to understand their way of life which has remained largely unchanged over the centuries and revolves around ‘brigades’ looking after large herds of reindeer out on the tundra.

-We will be sailing along the south coast of Chukotka today and we will stop at Presbrazhenya Bay.
-We zodiac cruise the spectacular bird cliffs which could provide great photographic opportunities.
+Today we will be sailing along the beautiful south coast of Chukotka and there will be an opportunity to stop at Presbrazhenya Bay where we will Zodiac cruise under the spectacular bird cliffs of the area, providing exceptional photographic opportunities.
 There will also be a chance to land at a hunting camp at the nearby village of Nunligren.

 Kolyuchin Island and Inlet

-We plan to be here for the first day of the annual Beringia Regatta and Festival which includes whaleboat and 'baidara' (traditional walrus skin covered boats) races as well as cultural performances.
+Today presents a unique and unrivalled opportunity to get to the very heart and soul of the people of Chukotka, their culture and their land.
+Meet the locals, see and listen to their stories and learn of their love for and strong connection with the land and sea as you attend the annual Beringia Regatta and Festival.
+We plan to be here for the first day of the festival which includes whaleboat and 'baidara' (traditional walrus skin covered boats) races as well as cultural performances.
 It is one of the most colourful festivals in the Chukotka calendar and attracts people from all around the region.
-There will be a range of activities at the Regatta and Festival and local foods for you to sample.
-This is a festival that gets to the very heart and soul of the people, their culture and their land.
+There will be a range of activities at the Regatta and Festival and local foods for you to sample as you enjoy this once in a lifetime experience.

 We are at sea today as we make our way back to Anadyr and the conclusion of this special Chukotka expedition.
 We will take the opportunity to recap the many experiences we have enjoyed.
 Our special guest lecturers will give their last presentations and we will enjoy a farewell dinner together.